 Some tortoises can float, including the leopard tortoise.
 According to the Journal of Herpetology, some tortoises can drift with their heads out of the water.

 However, not all tortoises can do so because it depends on their age and weight.
-Some experts speculate that it is to do with the stillness of the water.
+Some experts speculate that it’s connected to the stillness of the water.

 Lighter species of tortoises can float much better than heavier species.
 Young and energetic tortoises also float better because they don’t have heavy and bulky shells.